ibm-cloud-docs/servicenow/provisioning.md

   | Large     | 7 TB = 7000 GB         |
   | X-Large   | 8 TB = 8000 GB         |

 - **On Demand Services**: Services that can be provided upon request along with the deployment.
 These services include: a ServiceNow plugin activation, the Installation of one ServiceNow store application, a Capacity Increase (limited to one additional node), Instance cloning, Storage upgrade, On-demand database backup, and On-demand database restoration.
+Select as many as desired.
-- **Additional Comments**: Provide any additional comment or information you would like shared with the provisioning team.
+- **Additional Comments**: Provide any additional details or comments you would like shared with the provisioning team.

 After you select the appropriate settings, click **Create** to start the provisoning process.